-We are notifying you of this incident and sharing the steps that Blackbaud is taking in response.
+We are notifying you of this incident and sharing the steps that we, and Blackbaud, are taking in response.
 Blackbaud has informed us that they identified and fixed the vulnerability associated with this incident, implemented several changes that will better protect your data from any subsequent incidents, and are undertaking additional efforts to harden their environment through enhancements to access management, network segmentation, and deployment of additional endpoint and network-based platforms.